Jewels of Mary, Queen of Scots: Marriage, pregnancy, pomander beads, and the Queen's will

 Mary married Lord Darnley at Holyrood Palace with three rings, including a rich diamond.
 Soon after the marriage the couple faced a rebellion now known as the Chaseabout Raid.
 In need of money, it was said they tried to pawn some of her jewels in Edinburgh for 2,000 English marks, but no-one would lend this sum.

-When Mary, Queen of Scots, was pregnant in 1566 she made an inventory of her jewels, leaving some as permanent legacies to the crown of Scotland, and others to her relations, courtiers, and ladies-in-waiting.
-The inventory is regarded as a kind of will.
+When Mary, Queen of Scots was pregnant in 1566, she made an inventory of her jewels, leaving some as permanent legacies to the crown of Scotland, and others to her relations, courtiers, and ladies-in-waiting.
+The inventory is regarded as a kind of will, and was rediscovered at General Register House in Edinburgh in August 1854.
 Mary Livingston and Margaret Carwood helped her and signed the documents.
 The jewellery is sorted in categories, seven pieces were described as recent purchases.
+The names of those who would have received jewels were used in studies of the members of the court and household of Mary by the historian Rosalind K. Marshall.

 Mary wanted the Earl of Bothwell to have a jewel for a hat with a mermaid set with diamonds and a ruby, which she kept close by her in her cabinet.
 An "ensign" or hat badge in the form of a turtle "en tortue" with ten rubies had been a gift from David Rizzio and was bequeathed to his brother Joseph.
 The queen's four year old nephew Francis Stewart, son of Lord John Stewart, would have had several sets of gold buttons and aiglets, and a slice of unicorn horn mounted on silver chain, used to test for poison.